qbrigade/hackathon_LATAM/README.md

 - **Open-source community** for invaluable tools and libraries
 - **Fire departments** and emergency responders for domain expertise
 - **Academic institutions** for research collaboration

-### Special Thanks

-- PyTorch and TensorFlow teams for ML frameworks
-- Leaflet and D3.js for visualization libraries
-- FastAPI team for modern web framework
-- All contributors and supporters of this project

 ---